 They also offer (at a small extra cost) a ‘site scanner’ which will check your blog for any security issues/malware and notify you if they discover any problems.
 They will also email you once a week just to let you know your website is clean.
 I love this feature as it sets my mind at rest to know my website is OK and they will let me know if they discover any problems.

 This is HUGE!
 And a big reason why I changed from my previous host.
 Something sometime will eventually go wrong on your blog.
 You will do something stupid, your site will get hacked, your site will suddenly randomly go down for some reason… when the worst happens you want a host that’s going to give you 24/7 support that is helpful and courteous.
 A host that goes above and beyond to help you out.
 And a host who will do all that for free as part of their service.
-Not a host that will blame anything and everything and not offer any help in fixing it, or offer help but only if you pay them extra.
+Not a host that will blame anything and everything but themselves and not offer any help in fixing it, or offer help but only if you pay them extra.

 The thing about SiteGround is their support is exceptional!
 They really do go above and beyond to help you out and their support staff are so kind and friendly – and believe me, when you’re in a pickle and stressed cos something’s gone wrong, kind and friendly is what you really need.
 You can do webchat or ring them on the phone, or submit a support ticket, whichever you prefer.

 So when choosing a host, check out what they say about their support, read reviews, ask other bloggers what the support is like…and my top tip: try it out!
 All hosts will have pre-sales support.
 So think of a few awkward questions and contact their support team.
-Obviously, it’s a slightly imperfect test as their pre-sales support team might be different to their customer support team, but it will give you s good idea!
+Obviously, it’s a slightly imperfect test as their pre-sales support team might be different to their customer support team, but it will give you a good idea!
 Especially if they are unhelpful, rude or they ignore you.
 If you have trouble with pre-sales support, don’t touch them with a bargepole!!

 4. Extra Features